trentsartain/Neural-Network/README.md

 What's Next?
 -----

-I'm going to continue learning more about Neural Networks.
-My understanding of Neural Networks is FAR from complete and I still feel unknowledgeable in many areas.
-As I learn about new methods and research, I will consider adding them either to the network or as a sidenote in the readme.

-I have another repository set up to use this same network to learn image recognition.
-[That can be found here.](http://github.com/trentsartain/Neural-Network-Image-Recognition)
+I'm continuing to learn about neural networks and their applications.
+Currently, I'm working on an object-oriented Recurrent Neural Network.
+Once that project nears completion, I will put it into a repository and add the link here.

 Code Considerations
 ---